What Does Photovoltaic Mean?

 If you’ve ever researched or looked into how solar panels work, you’ve undoubtedly read or heard about the “photovoltaic effect” or “PV”.

-“Photo” means light and “voltaic” means volt.
+“Photo” means light, and “voltaic” means volt.

-So, volts produced by light.
+So it means, volts that are produced by light.
+Voila!

 In its simplicity, the photovoltaic effect is when material produces electricity from sunlight.